Medicare Coordinated Care Plans

 Coordinated care plans include the most popular types of Medicare Advantage plans, such as health maintenance organization (HMO) plans.

 All coordinated care plans have a network of health care providers approved by the Centers for Medicare & Medicaid Services.

 You generally pay less out of pocket for care inside the provider network.
 Some plans also cover care received from out-of-network providers, but it will usually cost you.

 For example, you may pay more for out-of-network care in a preferred provider organization (PPO) plan, while beneficiaries of an HMO plan may be responsible for all the costs if they receive care from an out-of-network provider.

 Like all Medicare Advantage plans, coordinated care plans must provide the same basic coverage as Original Medicare (Parts A and B).

 Most plans also offer prescription drug coverage, and some may offer additional benefits such as vision, dental and hearing care.

 Health Maintenance Organization (HMO)

-Since 2007, about 63 percent of Medicare Advantage enrollees are in health maintenance organization plans, according to research by the Kaiser Family Foundation.
-Nearly 12 million people were enrolled in HMOs in 2017.
+59% of Medicare Advantage enrollees are in HMO plans in 2022, according to research by the Kaiser Family Foundation.

 HMO plans are usually more cost effective than PPO plans.
 You will typically pay lower premiums and pay less out of pocket in exchange for less flexibility with your health care provider.